graphaware/neo4j-importer/README.md

 ```

 This tells the importer infrastructure that a cache called "locations" is used by this importer and that the key (own ID)
-if a `Long`.
+is a `Long`.
 The value is usually a `Long`, because it is the Neo4j node ID.
 Moreover, `creator=true` tells the infrastructure
 that this importer creates this cache.
 That means other importers that need this cache will need to run after this one
 has finished.
 For each cache, there can only ever be a single creator.